way2pramil/way2pramil/README.md

 ### Beyond the workbench

 When I'm not staring at copper pours, you'll find me:
-- 📚 Reading philosophy (the ancient kind that makes you question everything)
+- 📚 Reading philosophy (the ancient wisdom that makes you question everything)
 - 🌿 Exploring Ayurveda (debugging the human body)
 - ☕ Drinking too much chai
+- 🧭 Care deeply about building things that last — not just electrically, but socially and ethically too

 ### Let's talk